eytanisrael-Yale/BIM_Final_Presentation/README.md

 5) ros2 run shutter_lineup control

-**Group Contributions**
+## Group Contributions
-Sivan Almogy: Wrote code to create the bounding boxes and cropping from the original images, ran tests to determine in which format the LLMs responses are more accurate, and equally contributed in gathering the dataset and prompt engineering.
+**Sivan Almogy:** Wrote code to create the bounding boxes and cropping from the original images, ran tests to determine in which format the LLMs responses are more accurate, contributed in gathering the intitial LLM testing dataset and prompt engineering, wrote most of the control node, debugged implementation, and helped record the final video and write the final report.

-Eytan Israel: Wrote code to generate descriptions based on the three prompts, and ran tests to grade the prompts with a judge LLM.
-Computed the mean to determine the best prompt, and equally contributed in gathering the dataset and prompt engineering.
+**Eytan Israel:** Wrote code to generate descriptions based on three test prompts, ran tests to grade the prompts with a judge LLM, determined the best prompt, contributed in gathering the dataset and prompt engineering, wrote most of the shutter_lineup node, debugged implementation, helped conduct user surveys, and helped record the final video and write the final report.

-Elizabeth Stanish: Wrote plan and did research to scope out the next steps in using the Kinect sensors, ROS modules, and physical robot.
-Conducted literature review, wrote introduction, and equally contributed in gathering the dataset and prompt engineering
+**Elizabeth Stanish:** Wrote initial plan, conducted literature review, contributed in gathering the dataset and prompt engineering, wrote most of the virtual_camera node, debugged implementation, formulated survey questions and helped conduct user surveys, and helped record the final video and write the final report.